UPDATE: Nintendo Killed the NES Classic so You'd Buy the SNES mini

 Unfortunately, this means that anyone who doesn't have one of these in-demand consoles will likely have to shell out a small fortune to get their hands on one.
 Though some units are still due to hit retail shelves soon, price drops are highly unlikely.

 The worst part is we've seen this behavior from Nintendo before.
-Read on to learn why we should have seen this coming.
+Here's why we should have seen this coming.

 Nintendo Fans Are at the Company's Mercy